 The flowcharts should be read in conjunction with the University's Whistleblowing Policy and Procedure.

-\If a line manager is implicated or involved, the case should be referred to another designated manager from the Directorate (whichever is deemed relevant).
+If a line manager/tutor is implicated or involved, the case should be referred to another designated manager from the VCET (whichever is deemed relevant).